streamlit/docs/content/streamlit-cloud/get-started/deploy-an-app/connect-data-sources/secrets-management.md

 ### Edit your app's secrets

 1. Go to [https://share.streamlit.io/](https://share.streamlit.io/)
-2. Open the menu for your app, and click "Edit Secrets"
+2. Open the menu for your app, and click "Settings".
    ![Edit secrets](/images/streamlit-cloud/edit-secrets.png)
-3. You will see a modal appear in which you can enter your secrets
+3. You will see a modal appear.
+Click on the "Secrets" section and edit your secrets.
    ![Edit secrets modal](/images/streamlit-cloud/edit-secrets-1.png)
 4. After you edit your secrets, click "Save".
 It might take a minute for the update to be propagated to your app, but the new values will be reflected when the app re-runs.